containerscrew/dotfiles/docs/postinstall.md

 I have a lot of configs for git.
 For example, git config for work, 2 personal github accounts...etc I have a custom function to set the git config when I'm in a repository (insead of using a global).

-Edit file located in `~/.config/fish/functions/git-work.fish` and replace `user.name` or `user-email` for each configuration.
+Edit file located in `~/.config/fish/functions/git-work.fish` and replace `user.name` or `user.email` for each configuration.
 Same for `git-containerscrew.fish`, in this case replace the name `git-containerscrew` with your personal github account.

 # Oh my fish and plugins